kyu08/fzf-bookmark-opener/README.md

 ```

 # How it works
-This command generates the configuration file(`~/.config/fzf-bookmark-opener/config.yaml`) when initial launch.
+- This command generates the configuration file(`~/.config/fzf-bookmark-opener/config.yaml`) when initial launch.
-The file is like below.
-You can add, update, delete bookmarks to edit this file.
+- `config.yaml` is like below.
+- You can add, update, delete bookmarks to edit this file.

 ```yaml
 bookmarks: